Slovenia's Hiking & Trekking Highlights

-Discover the Slovenian Alps is an 8-day group hiking adventure along some of Europe’s most scenic hiking trails.
+Discover the Slovenian Alps is an 8-day small group hiking adventure along some of Europe’s most scenic hiking trails.
 This tour is for all who wish to experience a variety of hikes in rugged high mountain terrain, which will reward your efforts with the beautiful natural sights of western Slovenia.

 It’s a combination of a technically easy 3-day hut-to-hut tour, day hikes and walks in the foothills of the Slovenian Alps.
-On this trip, you’ll hike the lush Triglav National Park and the garden of Eden – Soca valley, stroll around Ljubljana, one of Europe’s smallest and greenest capitals, visit charming lakes Bled and Bohinj, and taste great food and wine in Slovenia’s best wine region.
+On this trip, you’ll hike the lush Triglav National Park and the garden of Eden – Soca valley, stroll around Ljubljana, one of Europe’s smallest and greenest capitals, visit charming lakes Bled and Bohinj, and taste great food and wine in one of Slovenia’s best wine regions.
 Additionally, adventure lovers can experience outdoor adventures in Slovenia’s adventure capital, Bovec.

 Some sections will include the best trails in Slovenia, like the Via Alpina Trail, Slovenian Mountain Trail, Alpe Adria Trail, Soca Trail and the Juliana Trail.